madfolio/open_ai/README.md

 # open_ai

-> This README was written in OpenAI and was lightly edited manually.
+> This README was written in OpenAI and was edited manually.

 I am a writer.
 I write all the time.
 I write in openAi.